OBJECTIVE

 Introduction:

-You guys are newly in charge of a bed in our garden.
-The bed has been harvested and today we have to figure out what to do with it to prepare it for the spring.
+Tell your students they are now in charge of one of the garden beds.
+The plants have been harvested and today we have to figure out what to do with it to prepare it for the spring.
+In spring we will plant potatoes in it.
 Use PowerPoint to talk through cover cropping…

 -Raise your hand if you’ve heard of a cover crop.